jimmy-guzman/eslint-config-jimmy-guzman/README.md

 # eslint-config-jimmy-guzman

-> An opinionated ESLint configuration that targets typescript, javascript, and jest
+> An opinionated ESLint configuration that targets typescript, javascript, react and jest

 # Table of Contents